Threemilestone Pre-School CIO

 Threemilestone Preschool has now become a Charitable Incorporate Organisation with effect from the 12th June 2017.
 The Preschool continues to flourish.

 In the light of the introduction by the Government to introduce 30 hours free childcare to eligible parents, we offer childcare to meet these requirements.
-We are open from 8.30 am - 3.10 pm from Monday to Friday, term time only.
+However due to the Coronavirus Pandemic we have amended our opening hours to 8.15 am - 2.50 pm on a Monday, Tuesday, Thursday and Friday, and 8.15 am - 11.30 am on a Wednesday term time only.
 For those children wishing to stay for a full day, we will be making a nominal fee to cover the lunchtime session.

 We will continue to cover all areas of the curriculum providing opportunities for children to learn both inside and outside.
 Activities are tailored and personalised to meet the needs and interests of all children.
 We use an electronic learning journal system which has enabled us to inform and share with parents, photos and observations of developments and achievements in line with the Early Years Foundation Stage.
 This system has been a success with our parents.

 The Pre-school operates an After-School Club on behalf of the main primary school.
 'Bibbles' is open to children attending the school from 3.15 - 6 pm who are in Reception, Year 1, Year 2 or Year 3 classes.
 If you would like your children to attend, please contact Dawn at Threemilestone School on 01872 263322.

 Who to contact